vunewbie/Cryptocurrencies_Prices/README.md

 ## Configuration

 ### Project Source Configuration

-**If you obtained this project from OneDrive**: The `.env` file and `docs` folder are already included, so no additional configuration is needed.

 **If you cloned this project from GitHub**: You need to configure the `src/.env` file as follows: